risk-first/website/menagerie/Complexity-Risk.md

 a: d,g
 b: f
 c: d,f
+d: j
+f: h
 e: h
-i: h                                                         (19 symbols)
+h: i                                                         (25 symbols)
 ```

 **Connectivity** is also **Complexity**.
 Heavily connected programs/graphs are much harder to work with than less-connected ones.
 Even _laying out_ the first graph sensibly is a harder task than the second (the second is a doddle).
+But the reason programs with greater connectivity are harder to work with is that changing one module potentially impacts many others.

 ## Hierarchies and Modularization